DegangWang97/degangwang97.github.io/_pages/about.md

 # 🔥 News
+- *2025.07.22*: &nbsp;🎉 One paper for hyperspectral anomaly detection has been accepted by IEEE TGRS!
 - *2025.07.08*: &nbsp;🎉 One paper for hyperspectral anomaly detection has been accepted by IEEE TGRS!
 - *2025.06.29*: &nbsp;🎉 Received Ph.D. degree from the Aerospace Information Research Institute, Chinese Academy of Sciences!
 - *2025.06.16*: &nbsp;🎉 Awarded with the **President Scholarship for Postgraduate Students of Chinese Academy of Sciences (中国科学院院长优秀奖)**!